Going abroad or on holidays and social welfare payments

 Most social insurance payments can be paid to you outside of this state, though the duration can depend on the payment and your circumstances.
 However, to get a social assistance payment you must live in the State.

-In general you can take up to two weeks holidays each year and have your social welfare payment paid.
-However you must always contact your local social welfare office or your Department of Social Protection representative (formerly known as the Community Welfare Officer) to check your entitlements before planning or taking holidays.
-If you plan to take longer holidays or to be abroad for an extended period your social welfare payment may not be paid.
+In general you can take up to 2 weeks holidays each year and have your social welfare payment paid.
+However you must always contact your local Intreo Centre, Social Welfare Branch Office to check your entitlements before planning or taking holidays.
+If you plan to take longer holidays or to be abroad for a longer period your social welfare payment may not be paid.

 If you are living outside the Irish State, the following social welfare payments can be paid abroad: